 - Setting up service & proper sorting

-- Order new service, set up indoor bins, and/or trainings to sort right
+- Free in-person, virtual, or phone assistance: order new service, set up indoor bins, and/or trainings to sort right

 - Collection service providers and contact information by city for businesses